 All the best,

 Theresa, My Lice Advice

-If you are someone who bathes at least weekly and do not live in a homeless camp, you do not have body lice.
+If you are someone who bathes at least weekly and you do not live in a homeless camp, you DO NOT have body lice.

 Body lice is the least common type of lice in developed countries.
 It is associated with poor hygiene and is usually only seen among those living in crowded situations with limited access to bathing facilities, such as homeless and refugee camps.
 If you are someone who bathes regularly, it would be extremely rare for you to have body lice.

 Unlike head lice, body lice live primarily on clothing, and only come in contact with skin when feeding, so they are usually only found in the clothing, bedding, and personal items of the infested individual.

 Body lice CAN transmit diseases such as epidemic typhus, trench fever, and other bacterial infections.

 Body lice bites can be found anywhere on the body, but they are most prominent in areas near the seams in clothing.
 This is a picture of body lice bites (though usually lice bites on the neck are head lice related).

 Much more common than body lice are bed bugs and fleas.
 Bed bugs, like lice, are growing increasingly resistant to pesticides and are increasing in number.
 If you have a rash on your body, you may be dealing with bed bugs rather than body lice.